acamica/typescript-node-starter/README.md

 * When editing typescript files you get `fix lint on save`.
 * You can build the project by doing `⌘⇧B`.
 * Build and tag a docker image using the `docker-build` [task](https://code.visualstudio.com/docs/editor/tasks).
-* Build, tag and run a docker image using the `Buid and Launch Docker` [launch configuration](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).
+* Build, tag and run a docker image using the `Build and Launch Docker` [launch configuration](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).

 TODO:
 -----
 * Add package deps upgrade tool
-* Add automatic changelog
+* Add automatic Changelog
 * Add automatic semver
 * Add CI
 * Add doc generation
 * Add testing coverage
 * Add readme badges
+* Improve docker integration to build faster
+* Improve tdd watch mode
 * Maybe: Create branch with FRP using rx and ramda
 * Maybe: Create branch with express and knex
 * Maybe: Create branch with CLI using commander or similar